 You may apply for this mini-grant opportunity if:

-You are a member of Safe Kids Greater Sacramento (have submitted your contact information for the coalition roster and receive regular communications from Coalition Coordinator)
+You are a member of Safe Kids Greater Sacramento (have submitted your contact information for the coalition roster and receive regular communications from Coalition Coordinator.)

-You have attended at least 4 Safe Kids Greater Sacramento meetings in the past 12 months
+You have attended at least 4 Safe Kids Greater Sacramento meetings in the past 12 months.

 You have volunteered your time (work time or personal time) at one or more Safe Kids Greater Sacramento events in the past 12 months.